panduwicaksono91/wave-hist/README.md

 |--|--|
 |FLINK_CONF_DIR| /path/to/flink/conf/folder.
 For example: D:/installer/flink-1.3.2/conf|

+### 0. Data Preprocessing
+- Donwload the WorldCup dataset from ita.ee.lbl.gov/html/contrib/WorldCup.html
+- Unzip all files, store these unzipped files in folder /path/to/unzipped.
+- To parse all unzipped binary files, navigate to folder Sources/dataprocessing and execute:

+> javac WCDProcessing.java

+> java WCDProcessing /path/to/unzipped /path/to/processed_data/folder

+- Then execute the python script to have a final dataset (still in folder Sources/dataprocessing):

+> python ./idgenerator.py /path/to/processed_data/folder /path/to/final_dataset/folder

 ### 1. Dataset Format
 A dataset contains a list of file, each file contains a list of integers, comma separated.
 Integers are drawn from a domain U.

 A toy dataset with domain U=8 can be found at: *wavelet/src/main/resource/toydataset.txt*

 ### 2. Build jar file with maven
 We can build jar file with or without skipping test.